-The Feature Service Advanced Options dialog box opens.
+The Feature Service Advanced Options dialog box appears.

 - Click OK to close the Feature Service Advanced Options dialog box.

-- Click Save and Restart to apply the setting changes to your feature service.
+- Click Save and Restart to apply the setting changes to the feature service.

-The service will be unavailable while it is restarting.
+The service is unavailable while it is restarting.